Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 Dedicated satellites operational

 MethaneSAT lost contact in June 2025 and was declared unrecoverable in July.
-The cause of failure was never determined.
-No dedicated wide-area methane monitoring satellite is currently in operation.
+No dedicated wide-area methane monitoring satellite is currently in operation.4

-As quantum sensing moves from laboratory to field, four gaps will determine whether its outputs can ever be used in regulatory and commercial contexts.
+Methane is already measured from space, air and ground, and by operators themselves.
+Four gaps decide whether any of those measurements can be used in regulatory and commercial contexts.
 None of them are hardware problems.

 01